Ashleyw27/Ashleyw27.github.io/responsive_portfolio/README.md

 # Responsive Portfolio
+## User Story
+As a web developer

+I want a responsive deployed portfolio

+So that I can showcase my responsive applications to potential employers and clients

 ## Description
 This responsive portfolio is a replica of my original portfolio I created, but includes a few tweaks.
 I utilized a bootstrap CDN link within my 'head' tag which allowed me to utilize bootstrap's built-in responsiveness as well as incorporate bootstrap components within my code.
 Some of these components include a navbar and a contact form.